HL7NZ/nhi/input/pagecontent/StructureDefinition-NhiPatient-intro.md

 The NES details are maintained in real time in the NES database, which holds the relationship of a Patient (NHI number), to their Enrolling GP Practice (hpi-organisation-id), GP clinic (hpi-facility-id) and where available the patients usual doctor (hpi-person-id / CPN).

-The generalPractitioner is only returned with a read on the resource.
+The enrolled GP is only returned with a read on the resource.
 It is not returned in the $match response – even if a user has the correct permissions.

+The version number for the Patient record does not change when the Patients enrolled GP changes.
+This is because the Patients enrolled GP is not part of a Patients core identity information.

 For information on enrolment history, re-enrolment dates, enrolment status, or the last visit date (qualified encounter date) please subscribe to the NES service

 A subset of the NES enrolment information is returned in the NHI FHIR GET response.

-Enrolment information is returned in two parts of the NHI patient profile:
+Enrolment information is returned in two places in the NHI patient profile:
 * the "generalPractitioner" attribute: 	This is the NES enrolment id.
 * the "contained" PractitionerRole resource: This holds the NES enrolment information as described below.